 Album notes 1

 What inspires a song lyric?
 And perhaps the melody too?
-Well, here are some thoughts on seven of the tracks I have recorded with Greg Fitzgerald for my new album.
+Well, in the following pages are some thoughts on the tracks I have recorded with producer Greg Fitzgerald for the album.
+The ideas and influences across the tracks, plus brief biographies of all twenty who have contributed to the recordings and artwork.
+My thanks to them all.

 Trust

-My girlfriend at the time, Liz, and her brother John were in the Firkin that night.
-I remember John telling me I should talk more between songs.
-I told him it was taking all my concentration just to stand up and deliver the set.
-Mind you, I offered twenty-nine of my originals and played Bacharach & David’s ‘Walk on by’ twice, once at the beginning and once at the end of the night.
+That night I offered twenty-nine of my originals and played Bacharach & David’s ‘Walk on by’ twice, once at the beginning and once at the end of the set.
 Perhaps not the usual Irish fare and rebel songs the locals expected I imagine.
-I clearly remember thinking that covers weren’t for me and that if I didn’t have something to say of my own, I should get out of the way.
-The landlord kindly paid me £30.
+I clearly remember thinking at the time that covers weren’t for me and that if I didn’t have something to say of my own, I should get out of the way.
+The landlord kindly paid me £30, saying he liked my style and would hire me again if I played a few songs the punters knew.

 That part of north London was quite important to me down the years.
-I met Liz at a party in October 1982, above a bookies, a couple of hundred yards away in Upper Street.
-Plus in late 1977, and the first half of 1978, I could be found in the Marlborough Building in the days when it was part of North London Polytechnic – now the University of North London.
-When I mentioned the Poly to Jeremy Corbyn on the MU stand at a Labour Party Conference many years later, he looked at me askance.
-He had been there in the early 1970s, although apparently he left when he fell out with the tutors.
+In late 1977 and the first half of 1978, I could be found in the Marlborough Building in the days when it was part of North London Polytechnic – now the University of North London.
+When I mentioned the Poly to Jeremy Corbyn on the MU stand at a Labour Party Conference many years later, he looked at me with a mixture of surprise and a measure of trepidation.
+He had been there in the early 1970s studying the history of trade unionism, although I understand he controversially left when he fell out with the tutors.

 Quids in

 A classic scene.
 The punter is asked to leave the club and then ceremoniously shown the door.
-Thinking he arrived dressed appropriately and suitably financed didn’t seem to cut the mustard with the local ‘management.’
+Apparently arriving dressed appropriately and suitably financed didn’t cut the mustard with the local ‘management.’
 Hey ho.
 Meanwhile…

 Playing live by yourself, you are aware of relying heavily on a few assets.
-In my case this means a voice, a guitar, whatever wit that can be summoned when required, and in particular the strength of the material.
+In my case this usually meant a voice, a guitar, whatever wit that can be summoned when required, and in particular the strength of the material.
 Stagecraft is an art all by itself, underrated by many.
 My respect for comedians is immense, what with just a mic stand for company.
-Anyway, for a songwriter a mic can cut out, or something go awry with a usually reliable instrument.
-So, with this in mind, I thought it would be useful to have ready an instrumental piece, while hopefully a helpful sound engineer or supportive crew member took care of business.
+Anyway, for a musician a mic can cut out, or something go awry with a usually reliable instrument.
+So, with this in mind, I thought it would be useful to have ready an instrumental piece, while hopefully a helpful sound engineer or supportive crew member took care of the P.A. connections.

-I remember seeing The Prisoners at the Clarendon, Hammersmith in 1986 (in an excellent line-up featuring The Godfathers).
-When The Prisoners had difficulties with their equipment at the start of their set, organist James Taylor (later of the superb eponymous JT Quartet) played the theme from TV’s Sale of the Century to fill in!
-Notes were made.
+I remember seeing The Prisoners at the Clarendon, Hammersmith in 1986, in an excellent line-up featuring The Godfathers.
+When The Prisoners had difficulties with their equipment at the start of their set, organist James Taylor (later of the superb eponymous JT Quartet) played the theme from TV’s Sale of the Century to fill in.
+Noted.

 She reminds me of you